amosehiguese/go-snippets/README.md

 # Golang Snippets

-This repo contains a collations of useful programs.
+This repo contains a collation of useful programs.